 After the death of Hamehameha I, the system was abolished and the Hawaiian religion disappeared and the gods were abandoned.

-Go to brian@briantellsstories -www.briantellsstories.com/homepage/2020/4/22/from-growing-up-with-murderers-to-nepal-amp-travelling-in-north-korea – to hear my interview with Brian.
+For a fun audio interview, listen to an interview I did with Brian Tells Stories: From Growing Up with Murderers, to Nepal & Travelling in North Korea.
 He has a travel blog in London and thought I might be an interesting interview.
 I was of course.
 He is quite a card by the way.